 This article explains what a workshop activity is and how to use it.

-The Workshop activity is a peer assessment tool that students can use to evaluate each others work.
-The Workshop activity can be identified by the two avatars and speech bubble icon as shown below.
+The Workshop Activity is a peer assessment tool that students can use to evaluate each others work.
+The Workshop Activity can be identified by the two avatars with a speech bubble icon.

-In our example, a member of staff has created a workshop and is asking for students to add comments to their peers work.
+In this example scenario a member of staff has created a Workshop and is asking for students to add comments to their peer's work.

 During the submission phase you will need to submit your work.

-Ensure that you have read the instructions for submission and then click "Start preparing your submission".
+Ensure that you have read the instructions for submission and then click the "Start preparing your submission" button.

 The confirmation screen signals that you have successfully submitted your document.

 A member of staff will inform you once the submission phase has ended and the assessment phase has begun.
-In this stage you will be assigned 1 or more documents to assess.
+In this stage you will be assigned one or more documents to assess.